Link21 and its Partners Will Connect Northern California

 Link21 is sponsored by BART and Capitol Corridor with support from the California State Transportation Agency (CalSTA) and other partners.

-During the Link21 Program development process, BART and Capitol Corridor will work with partners to identify and prioritize a number of major projects needed to create this integrated rail network.
-Key investments will connect, build upon, and improve Northern California's existing passenger rail service.
+During the Link21 program development process, BART and Capitol Corridor will work with its partners to identify and prioritize projects that are needed to create a connected train network.

 Why Link21 and Why Now?

-Northern California's population is projected to reach 16 million by 2050.
-Looking beyond the pandemic, travel demands across the region are still expected to increase sharply in coming decades.
-Without changes, traffic congestion and overcrowding will worsen, threatening Northern California's status as one of the most economically productive region in the country.
+Northern California's population is projected to reach 14.9 million by 2050.
+Travel demands across the Megaregion are expected to increase sharply in the coming decades.
+Without improving our public transportation system, traffic congestion and overcrowding will worsen, pollution will reduce air quality, transit will be strained, and economic stagnancy will diminish our quality of life.

-The benefits of Link21 extend far beyond the San Francisco Bay Area.
-Link21 will facilitate new connections and open up more possibilities for business and leisure travelers.
-The new rail crossing could allow for many more direct trips on rail and enable other rail projects in the region to serve even more travelers.
+The benefits of Link21 extend far beyond the San Francisco Bay Area and will benefit generations to come.
+Link21 will facilitate new connections and open up more possibilities for business and leisure travelers across Northern California.